-This article discusses at length the psychosocial impact of serious medical illness, such as kidney disease, which affects not only patients but also caregivers and clinicians.
+“The trauma of dialysis initiation” discusses at length the psychosocial impact of serious medical illness, such as kidney disease, which affects not only patients but also caregivers and clinicians.
 Although turbulent behaviour may arise, as a consequence of inner conflicts and anxieties, at any time throughout the illness trajectory of the patient, it is appreciated more at the time of dialysis start.

 Caring for the physical aspects of illness can be very challenging for clinicians and caregivers and thus, very often, takes the focus away from the emotional and psychological well being of the patient.
 In an Article: How Technology has impacted the Health Care Arena”, we read how

 Clinical practice is increasingly dependent on technology, which has significantly improved the way patients are treated for their illness, resulting in better outcomes.
 But has it also improved the emotional connection between a patient and his/her clinician?

 The dynamics of this emotional turmoil vary from patient to patient and the better understanding of how the disease and the treatments may affect patients and their families differently, will help the clinician to connect with them in a supportive and constructive manner.